dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 A major part of the visualisation is finished now.
 Each country is represented by four circles and you can now begin to compare the energy mixes of different countries.

 I’m personally drawn to the solid green circles.
 The larger they are, the more renewables contribute to that country’s energy mix.
 Denmark’s a good example.
 Albania’s an interesting case as it looks like the vast majority of its energy comes from hydroelectric (blue outline).
-And not surprisingly for many countries, the biggest contributor is oil, gas and coal (gray outline).
+And not surprisingly for many countries, the biggest contributor is oil, gas and coal (grey outline).

 In the next few chapters we look at adding an information popup that’ll appear when a country is hovered over.